 The team had following contributions:

-- Abhinit Parelkar (Researcher & Developer): Researched and developed the functional live wallpaper.
+Abhinit Parelkar (Researcher & Developer): Conducted research and developed the functional live wallpaper.